Friday, August 11, 2017

 I have always had a difficult time accepting credit and pats on the back.
 Trying to be humbled turned me into a person who crossed the line of being weak minded.
 Not giving myself enough credit for my battles, my challenges, and my decisions.
 Things don't just fall into our laps, we work towards them.
 Consciously or not.
 That's what we do, every single day of our lives.
 Which leads me to my story........

 Why did I take the news so hard?
-Becuase I finally found my self-worth with exercise.
+Because I finally found my self-worth with exercise.
 An exercise that pushes me, scares me at times but always makes me feel stronger afterward.

 The Orthopedic surgeon wanted me to do cortisone shots and lay off the exercise.
 He didn't recommend an MRI or physical therapy.
 Just a quick shot for the pain and he was done with me.
-If anyone knows me, they know that I don't do much medicine especially if it's only to address the problem and not cure the problem.
+If anyone knows me, they know that I'm not a fan of pharmaceuticals, especially if it's only to address the problem and not cure the problem.
 It was a band-aid that would only have me returning to the doctor's office every few months.
 What kind of life would that be!?

 Since then, I have educated myself in regards to spinal injuries and degenerative disks.
 I listened to my inner voice and took not the easy road but the road to recovery and a healthy, semi pain-free lifestyle.
 I mean really, who at age 50 doesn't have a few creaks, aches and soreness from time to time.